-The client analyzes the file which is supposed to be transferred and compares the latest version with the previous version.
-Then it transfers only the changed parts.
-This feature is called delta sync and makes most sense if you have big files/folders and/or low bandwidth.
-The client needs to analyze each file, so this feature takes some extra resources (I/O and CPU), but reduces the transfer time.
+The client analyzes and compares the latest version of any file to the previous version before it is transferred in order to only adopt the parts that were changed.
+This feature is called delta sync and is very useful if you have big files/folders and/or low bandwidth.
+Although the client has to analyze each file (which is why delta sync takes some extra resources (I/O and CPU), the transfer time is reduced.

-Delta-sync is turned on by default for LAN and WAN.
-To enable/disable it:
+Delta-sync is turned on by default for LAN- and WLAN connections but it is also possible to use the feature separately.
+To enable/disable delta-sync:

 - One MD5 checksum is built over the entire file.

-- Each transferred file part is also checked with MD5.
+- Each transferred file part is checked with MD5.

 - A so-called rolling Adler checksum is built to calculate the changed files parts (deltas).

 This checksum building ensures that the file is identical to the original file after it was transferred to the target computer.